AleksanderGrzyb/Examination-of-post-stamp-using-Fourier-transform./README.md

-Examination-of-post-stamp-using-Fourier-transform.
+Examination of post stamp using Fourier transform.
 ==================================================

-Określenie przydatności znaczka pocztowego na podstawie transformaty Fouriera.
+Examination of post stamp edges using Fourier transform.
+Based on that results we can determin if edges of post stamp are cut.

-Praca została wykonana na projekt przejściowy na 6 semestrze studiów.
+Project was done after 3rd year of my studies (Robotics and Control Engineering).

-Autorzy: Aleksander Grzyb i Adam Szczombrowski
+Authors: Aleksander Grzyb i Adam Szczombrowski

-Prowadzący: dr inż.
+Teacher: dr inż.
 Andrzej Florek